ualberta-mueller-group/MCGS/docs/style.md

 ```

 ### Identifier naming
-Identifiers should be lower case, with underscores separating words.
-This includes struct/class names, function signature parameters, variables, etc, with the following exceptions:
+Identifiers should be lower case, with underscores separating words, with the following exceptions:
-- Global constants, static constants, static struct/class constants, macros, and constexprs should be upper case
+- Global/static/enum constants, macros, and constexprs should be upper case
 - Local constants can be either lower or upper case

-Additionally, private and protected member and method names should start with a `_`.
+Additionally, private and protected member methods/fields should start with a `_`.
 Other identifiers should not.

 Example:
 ```